Macapá: Airport

 Macapá International Airport (officially: Aeroporto Internacional de Macapá – Alberto Alcolumbre) is located 3 km from the city center and serves as a vital link between Macapá and other cities in Brazil.
 Commercial flights connect Macapá to Belém, Brasília, Fortaleza, Recife Airport, Rio de Janeiro, Salvador, and São Paulo.
 The airport traces its history to a small air base built by the United States during World War II to secure strategic bases in the South Atlantic region.

 Economy

 Macapá is an economic center of northern Brazil and serves as a commercial hub of the state of Amapá.
 Gold, iron, lumber, manganese, oil, timber, and tin ore from the interior of the state pass through Amapá on to Port of Santana in the neighboring municipality of Santana.

 It is the fifth wealthiest city in northern Brazil, with a GDP of R$2,826,458,000 (2005).
 The city has a notably high rate of economic growth and a per capita income of R$7,950 (2005).

 Education

-Portuguese is the official national language, and thus the primary language taught in schools.
-However, English and French are part of the official high school curriculum due to Macapá's proximity to French Guiana and Guyana.
+Portuguese is the official national language, and the primary language taught in schools.
+English and French are also part of the official high school curriculum.